 - Sexuality and Sexual Histories

 - Psychiatry Review for American Board of Psychiatry and Neurology (ABPN) Exam

-Philip Luloff, MD
+Philip Luloff, MD and other faculty

 While not explicitly "therapy," Process Group also fosters self-reflection, cohesion among residents, and an opportunity to discuss, in a confidential and supportive environment, the pressing emotional, social, and interpersonal issues involved in being a resident in psychiatry.
 The process which unfolds from week to week often helps with the pressures and stresses of residency.
 A fundamental agreement between members of the group and the leader(s) is that all said within the group is confidential.

 Each PGY class has its own weekly group, with leaders who remain the same through all 3 years.
 The leaders are chosen from experienced members of the voluntary faculty who have no supervisory or evaluative functions in the residency.